How Much Does Tree Trimming Cost?

 Time of Year

 Tree trimming cost can also fluctuate at different times of the year because professionals may charge less during off-season months when they aren’t as busy.
+This can help homeowners mitigate costs if the tree has sustained damage during a less busy season and needs emergency service.

 Number of Trees

-If it’s difficult to access a tree, the cost to trim it could increase by as much as 25 to 50 percent.
+If it’s difficult to access a tree, the cost to trim it could increase by as much as 25 percent to 50 percent.
 If large limbs must be lowered to the ground by a rope in order not to damage a house, other structures, or other plantings, the additional time and effort required will be reflected in the bill.
-Similarly, if the professional’s bucket truck or platform lift can’t access the tree, additional labor—and risk—to climb the tree will be necessary, and thus, the cost goes up.
+Similarly, if the professional’s bucket truck or platform lift can’t access the tree, additional labor—and risk—to climb the tree will be necessary, and thus the cost goes up.

 Additional Costs and Considerations